nikosbatsaras/dotfiles/README.md

 # General
 ```
-- i3          The desktop environment
+- i3          The window manager
 - zsh         The shell
 - vim         The text editor
 - urxvt       The terminal